zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Mastery is not a function of genius or talent, it is a function of time and intense focus applied to a particular field of knowledge."
+> "No man is free who is not master of himself."
 >
-> — Robert Greene
+> — Epictetus
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch